Get

 Proteins

-As the building block of cells, proteins are vital for the growth, maintenance, and repair of body tissues.
+As the building block of cells, protein is vital for developing, maintaining, and repairing body tissues.
 High-quality, easily digestible animal proteins such as chicken, beef, fish, and lamb should form the bulk of your Mini Bernedoodle’s diet.

 Carbohydrates

 Carbohydrates provide your dog with energy and should be included in moderation.
-Complex carbs, like sweet potatoes, brown rice, and oats, are preferred due to their nutritional value and slow-release energy.
+Complex carbs, like sweet potatoes, brown rice, and oats, are preferred due to their nutritional value.

 Fats

-Fats are not only a concentrated source of energy but also vital for brain development and maintaining a healthy coat and skin.
-Look for foods rich in beneficial fats, such as omega-3 and omega-6 fatty acids.
+Fats are a concentrated source of energy, vital for brain development, and for maintaining a healthy coat and skin.
+Look for brands rich in beneficial fats, such as omega-3 and omega-6 fatty acids.

 Fiber, Vitamins, and Minerals